Codecademy/docs/content/numpy/concepts/math-methods/terms/abs/abs.md

 ---
 Title: '.abs()'
-Description: 'Calculates the absolute value of a number or each element in an array.'
+Description: 'Calculates the absolute value of a given number or each element in an array.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'
 Tags:
-  - 'NumPy'
   - 'Arrays'
   - 'Functions'
   - 'Math'
+  - 'NumPy'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'